SamdianJ/Polaris_RL/README.md

-This is deep reinforcement learning package designed for DRL tasks.
+This is a deep reinforcement learning package designed for physical animation tasks.